 Machines are often out of service and operate with cash only most of the time.

-Good to know: if you have an Italian mobile number, you can get tickets on your phone via the service SMS&Go.
+If you have an Italian mobile number, you can get tickets on your phone via the service SMS&Go.

-to avail of this service, write an SMS with the keyword BIT and send it to the number 48018.
+To avail of this service, write an SMS with the keyword BIT and send it to the number 48018.

 In a few seconds, you’ll receive an SMS on your phone with a link to the digital ticket with QRcode.
 Activate the ticket by selecting a button of your choice between bus, metro or train.